 Why did I tell a bunch of kids to be afraid?

-Because if you’re afraid of what you’re doing, it’s not really worth doing.
+Because if you’re not afraid of what you’re doing, it’s not really worth doing.
 You should approach your work with a real ohshitcanIdothismaybenot kind of attitude.
 Throw yourself in, see if you drown.

 Each piece of writing that they attempt should scare them.
 They should not be sure anyone will like it when they get up and read.
 And then they have to have a thick skin when it doesn’t work and be humble enough to listen and improve.